25 Unbelievable Things You Didn’t Know About Language and Linguistics

-25. Contrary to popular belief, children can learn as many languages as they’re exposed to.
-Theoretically, all of them.
+25. Children are able to learn as many languages as they are consistently exposed to (theoretically all of them).

-24. This means the primary constraint for a child to learn a language isn’t brain power but the amount of exposure to any given language.
+24. The primary constraint for a child concerning the number of languages he/she can learn isn't its brain power but rather the amount of exposure it has to any given language.

-22. Once again, children understand multiple languages.
-Although they mix them in the beginning, they sort it out as time goes by.
+22. Children are not confused by learning multiple languages.
+Although they do mix them in the beginning this quickly sorts itself out as time goes by.

-21. Babies can discern every potential sound of any language.
+21. Babies are actually capable of discerning every potential sound of every human language.

-20. This “ability”, or window of opportunity, fades around 5 years of age, known as the critical period.
+20. This "ability", or window of opportunity, quickly fades around 5 years of age and is known as the critical period.

-19. If you learn a language before the critical period, that language exists in a different part of your brain than a language you learn later in life.
+19. If you learn a language before the critical period expires, that language is actually stored in a different part of your brain than a language you would learn later in life.

 18. 75% of the world's population speaks more than one language.

-14. A language in Botswana consists almost entirely of 5 distinct click sounds.
+14. There is a language in Botswana that consists almost entirely of 5 distinct click sounds.